nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Automatic approval of authentication certificate registration requests is disabled by default.
 In that case, to register an X-Road member's security server, the following actions must be taken.
 - An authentication certificate registration request must be sent from the security server to the central server by the security server administrator;
-- The complementary authentication certificate registration request must be formalized in the central server by the central server administrator, on the appeal of the security server's owner.
-- The complimentary requests must be approved by the central server administrator.
+- The requests must be approved by the central server administrator.

 To formalize the central server-side request to register a security server, follow these steps.
 1. On the Configuration menu, select Members, select a member whose security server you wish to register and click Details.